ayadaa/snap-clone/docs/project-overview.md

 ### 1. Project Overview

 #### 1.1.
 Introduction
-This document outlines the requirements for "SnapClone," a mobile application that replicates the core functionality of Snapchat.
-The application will be developed for iOS (initially targeting an iPhone 16 Pro) using React Native and Expo.
-The backend infrastructure will be powered by Google's Firebase suite.
+This document outlines the requirements for "Snap Factor," a mobile application that combines social media functionality with AI-powered math learning.
+The application is built for iOS using React Native and Expo, with a Firebase backend infrastructure.

 #### 1.2.
 Project Goal
-The primary goal is to build a functional, real-time multimedia messaging application that allows users to share ephemeral photos and videos ("Snaps"), post 24-hour "Stories," and communicate through direct and group messages.
+The primary goal is to build a functional, real-time multimedia messaging application tailored for K-12 math students.
+Snap Factor allows users to share ephemeral photos and videos ("Snaps"), post 24-hour "Stories," communicate through direct and group messages, and receive AI-powered math assistance through RAG (Retrieval-Augmented Generation) technology.

 #### 1.3.
 Target Audience
-The primary target audience is young adults and teenagers (ages 13-25) who are familiar with social media platforms and value instant, visual, and temporary communication.
+The primary target audience is K-12 students (ages 10-18) who need help with math concepts and want to share their mathematical achievements in a social environment similar to Snapchat.

 ### 2. Technical Stack & Environment